yasserglez/yasserglez.github.io/content/pages/home.md

 I'm a computer scientist living in Toronto, Canada.
 I'm passionate about the design and implementation of algorithms to solve challenging problems and draw conclusions from data.
-I have a keen interest in data science &ndash; including the areas of optimization, machine learning, and natural language processing.
+I have a keen interest in data science &ndash; especially in optimization and machine learning.
 I love working with open-source technologies, started 10 years ago and haven't stopped since then.

 I have a bachelor's degree in Computer Science and a master's in Information Systems & Technology.
 I've worked as research assistant at